 Sign in

-David Steinhardt's questions to Pitney Bowes Inc (PBI) leadership
+David Steinhardt's questions to PITNEY BOWES INC /DE/ (PBI) leadership

-David Steinhardt's questions to Pitney Bowes Inc (PBI) leadership • Q2 2025
+David Steinhardt's questions to PITNEY BOWES INC /DE/ (PBI) leadership • Q2 2025

 Question

-David Steinhardt of Contrarian Capital Management asked about the potential synergies between the Presort and SendTech businesses and whether the new $400 million share repurchase authorization has an expiration date.
+David Steinhardt of Contrarian Capital Management asked about the potential synergies between the Presort and SendTech businesses as part of the strategic review and inquired if the new $400 million share repurchase authorization has an expiration date.

 Answer

-CFO Paul Evans responded that there are opportunities for the businesses to complement each other that are not yet reflected in the stock price.
-CEO Kurt Wolf added that while they see potential for synergies, they are proceeding cautiously.
-Wolf also confirmed that the new share repurchase authorization does not have a specific expiration date.
+CFO Paul Evans responded that he sees an opportunity for the businesses to complement each other in a way not yet recognized by the market.
+CEO Kurt Wolf added that while they are exploring potential synergies like cross-selling, they are proceeding cautiously.
+Wolf also confirmed that there is no expiration date tied to the new share repurchase authorization.

 Ask Fintool Equity Research AI

-David Steinhardt's questions to Pitney Bowes Inc (PBI) leadership • Q1 2025
+David Steinhardt's questions to PITNEY BOWES INC /DE/ (PBI) leadership • Q1 2025

 Question